Nonparametric Multi-shape Modeling with Uncertainty Quantification: Stationary versus Non-Stationary Kernels

+As mentioned in the main text, the choice of kernel family is important to fitting GP models, as it explicitly controls the smoothness of the underlying function.
+The left three panels of Figure \ref{fig:kernel_comp} shows the fits of a butterfly curve under three different periodic stationary kernels: RBF, Matern 3/2, and Matern 1/2, which assume high to low smoothness, respectively, in the underlying curve fit.
+The RBF kernel fit does not appear to be suitable for modeling this noisily sampled butterfly due to its overly smooth behavior, which results in two self-intersections in the predictive mean curve.
+The Matern 3/2 kernel yields a fit with the rightmost self-intersection resolved, and increased uncertainty.
+The Matern 1/2 kernel results in the last smooth predictive mean curve, at the cost of increased uncertainty (as represented by ellipsoids).
+However, this sacrifice may be worthwhile given the limited number of observed sample points here, as both self-intersections disappear.

-One can also consider non-stationary kernels in GP fitting to model non-smoothness in greater detail \citep{risser2016nonstationary,paciorek2003nonstationary}.
-Non-stationary kernels relax the stationarity constraint and increase the flexibility in kernel hyperparameter values, which can be allowed to vary along the input space.
+An alternative is to use non-stationary kernels \citep{ paciorek2003nonstationary}, which relax the stationarity assumption and increase the flexibility in kernel hyperparameter values, which can vary along the input space.
 Precisely, a stationary kernel can be expressed as solely a function of the input difference, whereas a non-stationary kernel cannot be.
-An example of a GP fit using a non-stationary kernel is shown in Figure \ref{fig:nonstat_kernel_comp}, using the arc-cosine kernel of order 0, defined in Equation (1) of \cite{Cho2009KernelMF}, a popular choice within deep learning.
-While this does similarly allow for less smooth estimation in the region around the antennae, the slight noise perturbation significantly alters estimates of the arc-cosine kernel's hyperparameters (which has no consideration of period), and results in a curve fit which is not closed.
-We remark that a non-stationary kernel does not allow an analog of the periodicity constraint for stationary kernels, so consistency (i.e., Theorem \ref{thm:consistency thm}) cannot be guaranteed, and we cannot expect $\mathbf{f}(0)=\mathbf{f}(\ell)$ in general.
-This behavior does not occur as drastically for more densely sampled curves, but we have observed that periodic stationary kernels are more robust in general, as shown in Figure \ref{fig:kernel_comp}.
+Incorporating periodicity constraints into a non-stationary kernel is not straightforward as it is for stationary kernels; thus, consistency (i.e., Theorem \ref{thm:consistency thm}) cannot be guaranteed, and we cannot expect $\mathbf{f}(0)=\mathbf{f}(\ell)$ in general.
+This is evident for the butterfly in the right panel of Figure \ref{fig:kernel_comp}, which uses the non-stationary arc-cosine kernel of order 0, defined in Equation (1) of \cite{Cho2009KernelMF}.
+The slight noise perturbation significantly alters estimates of the arc-cosine kernel's hyperparameters, resulting in a curve fit which is not closed.
+This behavior does not occur as drastically for more densely sampled curves, but we have observed that periodic stationary kernels are more robust in general.